simonsj/push-replay/README.md

         git push -u dest master
       done

-All this could be better refined.
+Disclaimer: super scrappy; all this could be better refined.